-Neera Ghaziuddin, M.D., MRCPsych (UK) is an Associate Professor and a Child and Adolescent Psychiatrist in the University of Michigan Department of Psychiatry.
+Neera Ghaziuddin, M.D., MRCPsych (UK) is a Professor and a Child and Adolescent Psychiatrist in the University of Michigan Department of Psychiatry.
 Her research and clinical interests include treatment-resistant depression in adolescents, early onset bipolar disorder, catatonia, and the use of electroconvulsive therapy (ECT) in youth with severe psychiatric illness.

 Dr. Ghaziuddin completed her medical training in New Delhi, India, her adult psychiatric training in London, England, and trained as a child and an adolescent psychiatrist at the University of Michigan.
 She has published extensively on these topics.
 In 2013, she published the first book that exclusively focuses on the use of ECT in youth, titled "Electroconvulsive Therapy in Children and Adolescents."
 (Ed: Ghaziuddin and Walters; Oxford University Press)